wolkenarchitekt/ampache-docker/README.md

 docker run --name=ampache -d -v /path/to/your/music:/media:ro -p 80:80 ampache/ampache:develop
 ```

+The develop tag is set up to use git updates so you don't have to rebuild your images to stay up to date with development.

 ## Running on ARM

 The automated builds for the official repo are now built for linux/amd64, linux/arm/v7 and linux/arm64.